fbpx

 Accessible Campsite Facilities

-For 2023, we are pleased to offer accessible customers boutique camping options in the accessible campsite, via Tangerine Fields.
-You can take a look at their tent options here and they will set this up in the accessible campsite prior to your arrival.
+For 2024, we are pleased to offer accessible customers boutique camping options in the accessible campsite, via Tangerine Fields.
+You can take a look at their tent options here and they will set this up for you in the accessible campsite prior to your arrival.
 If you would like to proceed, please mention this when you email us to request your accessible camping and we will ask Tangerine Fields to get in touch with you.
 Please note that this will be on a first come first served basis and the number of boutique tents they can supply is limited.

 Charging Stations

 Wheelchair charging will be available within the accessible campsite, located at the Campsite Information tent by the toilets & showers.
 Please liaise with our accessible campsite staff about your requirements when you arrive.
 Any items will be left at your own risk.
 If you have special adapters please bring them with you as we will supply a 13amp socket only.
-You will also be able to charge your wheelchair at each of the Viewing Platforms on Woods, Garden, Big Top & Tipi stages.
+You will also be able to charge your wheelchair at each of the Viewing Platforms on Woods, Garden, Big Top & Folly stages.

 Accessible Toilets